Mothers of Plaza de Mayo: Activism and reaction

-The Mothers of the Plaza de Mayo were the first major group to organize against the Argentina regime's human rights violations.
-Together, the women created a dynamic and unexpected force, which existed in opposition to traditional constraints on women in Latin America.
-These mothers came together to push for information on their own children and this highlighted the human rights violations and the scale of the protest drew press attention, raising awareness on a local and global scale.
+The Mothers of Plaza de Mayo were the first major group to organize against the Argentina regime's human rights violations.
+Together, the women created a dynamic and unexpected force, which overturned traditional constraints on women in Latin America.
+These mothers came together to push for information on their children.
+Their actions highlighted the human rights violations and the scale of the protest drew press attention, raising awareness on a local and global scale.
 Their persistence to publicly remember and try to find their children, the sustained group organisation, the use of symbols and slogans, and the silent weekly protests attracted reactive measures from those in power.

-The military government considered these women to be politically subversive; the founder of the Mothers of the Plaza de Mayo, Azucena Villaflor De Vincenti, who placed the names of 'the missing' in a newspaper in December 1977 (on International Human Rights Day) was kidnapped, tortured and murdered (later found to have been killed on a 'death flight' and her body disposed of in the sea), along with French nuns Alice Domon and Léonie Duquet who also supported the movement.
-This was done at the command of Alfredo Astiz and Jorge Rafael Videla (who was a senior commander in the Argentine Army and dictator of Argentina from 1976 to 1981), both of whom were later sentenced to life in prison for their roles in the repression of dissidents during the Dirty War.
+The military government considered these women to be politically subversive.
+After the founder, Azucena Villaflor De Vincenti, listed names of 'the missing' in a newspaper in December 1977 (on International Human Rights Day), she was kidnapped, tortured and murdered.
+(She was later found to have been killed on a 'death flight', when she was thrown into the sea to die.)
+French nuns Alice Domon and Léonie Duquet, who also supported the movement, were also killed in this manner.
+Their deaths were ordered by Alfredo Astiz and Jorge Rafael Videla (who was a senior commander in the Argentine Army and dictator of Argentina from 1976 to 1981), both of whom were later convicted and sentenced to life in prison for their roles in the repression of dissidents during the Dirty War.

-Esther Ballestrino and María Ponce de Bianco, two other founders of the Mothers of the Plaza de Mayo, also "disappeared".
+Esther Ballestrino and María Ponce de Bianco, two other founders of the Mothers of Plaza de Mayo, also were "disappeared".

 In 1983, former military officers began to reveal information about some of the regime's human rights violations.
-Eventually, the military has admitted that over 9,000 of those abducted are still unaccounted for, but the Mothers of the Plaza de Mayo say that the number of missing is closer to 30,000.
+Eventually, the military has admitted that more than 9,000 of those abducted are still unaccounted for.
+The Mothers of Plaza de Mayo say that the number of missing is closer to 30,000.
 Most are presumed dead.
-Many of these prisoners were high school students, young professionals, and union workers who were suspected of having opposed the government.
+Many of these prisoners were high school students, and young adult professionals and union workers who were suspected of having opposed the government.
 Those 'taken' were generally below the age of 35, as were the members of the regime who tortured and murdered them.

-There were a disproportionate number of Jewish "disappeared" as the military was anti-Semitic, as documented in Prisoner Without a Name, Cell Without a Number.
-This documented the testimony of Jacobo Timerman and his experience being arrested and tortured during this time.
+Jewish activists comprised a disproportionate number of the "disappeared" as the military was anti-Semitic.
+This was documented in the article Prisoner Without a Name, Cell Without a Number, which provided testimony of Jacobo Timerman and his experience of torture and abuse during this time.

-It took until 2005 and DNA identification for many of the mass graves and human remains to be exhumed and cremated or buried; Azucena's ashes were interred in the Plaza de Mayo itself.
+It was not until 2005 and the advanced use of DNA analysis that many human remains could be identified after mass graves were found and excavated.
+Families chose whether to have the remains cremated or buried; Azucena's ashes were interred in the Plaza de Mayo.

 Today, the Mothers are engaged in the struggle for human, political, and civil rights in Latin America and elsewhere.